elatov/elatov.github.io/_posts/2013-10-18-syncing-files-various-cloud-storage-solutions.md

 >
 > While the basic idea is similar to Dropbox and JungleDisk, Syncany is open-source and additionally provides data encryption and more flexibility in terms of storage type and provider

 The idea was similar to SME, but it was opensource.
-I couldn&#8217;t find any CLI, just GUI for this application.
+I couldn't find any CLI, just GUI for this application.
 And it seemed that they are trying to integrate with SparkleShare:

-> 7 Mar 2013: We&#8217;re still hanging in there.
+> 7 Mar 2013: We're still hanging in there.
 Even though the direction is now a different one.
-We&#8217;re first trying to integrate Syncany with SparkleShare as a backend.
+We're first trying to integrate Syncany with SparkleShare as a backend.
 Check out a detailed status in my recent mailing list post.

 #### SparkleShare

 SparkleShare seemed pretty cool, from <a href="http://sparkleshare.org/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://sparkleshare.org/']);">their</a> site:

 > How does it work?
 > SparkleShare creates a special folder on your computer.
-You can add remotely hosted folders (or &#8220;projects&#8221;) to this folder.
+You can add remotely hosted folders (or "projects") to this folder.
 These projects will be automatically kept in sync with both the host and all of your peers when someone adds, removes or edits a file.

-It&#8217;s almost like a private dropbox setup.
+It's almost like a private dropbox setup.
 You run a server and then you connect clients to the server and every one synchronizes between each other.
 When I was reading about it, I thought of **git** right away (it seemed so similar), as I kept reading I saw the following:

 > SparkleShare uses the version control system Git under the hood, so setting up a host yourself is relatively easy.
 Using your own host gives you more privacy and control, as well as lots of cheap storage space and higher transfer speeds.